scala-blitz/scala-blitz.github.com/home/documentation/design.md

 But aren't the arguments to `mean` now supposed to have type `Par[Array[Float]]` and `Par[mutable.HashSet[Float]]`?

-The answer is that they are implicitly converted to instances of `Reducable[Float]`.
+The answer is that they are implicitly converted to instances of `Reducible[Float]`.
-Every collection type `R` with elements `T` that has an `Ops[T]` implicit wrapper defined for `Par[R]` may additionally have an instance of the type-class `IsReducable[R, T]`:
+Every collection type `R` with elements `T` that has an `Ops[T]` implicit wrapper defined for `Par[R]` may additionally have an instance of the type-class `IsReducible[R, T]`:

-    trait IsReducable[R, T] {
+    trait IsReducible[R, T] {
-      def apply(pr: Par[R]): Reducable[T]
+      def apply(pr: Par[R]): Reducible[T]
     }

-This typeclass allows parallel collections of type `Par[R]` to be converted to `Reducable[T]`.
+This typeclass allows parallel collections of type `Par[R]` to be converted to `Reducible[T]`.
 A similar mechanism exists for `Zippable[T]`.
-Parallel collections implemented in this framework can be easily converted to reducables or zippables.
+Parallel collections implemented in this framework can be easily converted to reducibles or zippables.

 The rest of this section goes deeper into the architectural details of the framework.
 Unless you're seeking knowledge to extend the framework with new collections or operations,